 The structure of the technology business has long term consequences, including regarding tax, liabilities, compliance, investment and exit.

 Raising capital is obviously an important step for most technology businesses, be it venture capital, debt, or a public listing.
-A balanced and through Shareholders Agreement is essential for multiple shareholders – it will protect the business and avoid future disputes.
+A balanced and thorough Shareholders Agreement is essential for multiple shareholders – it will protect the business and avoid future disputes.

 Commercialisation of technology involves careful legal consideration.
 A well-negotiated licensing agreement can be the difference between success and failure.